-- C. Eliphaz the Temanite, Bildad the Shuhite, and Zophar the Naamathite, sat in silence with Job for a week in the custom of the day so Job could first express his grief (2:11-13). - II.
-The answer to discussion of the reason for Job's suffering is for God to say that this question should not be asked due to his incomprehensibility and sovereignty (Job 3-41). - A. Job and his three friends debated in three cycles the reason for his suffering, each time getting more heated and specific, but not knowing why he suffered (Job 3-26).
+- C. Eliphaz the Temanite, Bildad the Shuhite, and Zophar the Naamathite sat in silence with Job for a week in the custom of the day so Job could first express his grief (2:11-13). - II.
+The answer to the discussion of the reason for Job's suffering is that God says this question should not be asked due to his incomprehensibility and sovereignty (Job 3-41). - A. Job and his three friends debated in three cycles the reason for his suffering, each time getting more heated and specific, but not knowing why he suffered (Job 3-26).